-We invest mainly in common stocks of large and midsize companies outside the United States, with a focus on value stocks.
-Value stocks are those that we believe are currently undervalued by the market.
+We invest mainly in common stocks of midsize and large U.S. companies, with a focus on value stocks that offer the potential for capital growth, current income, or both.
+Under normal circumstances, we invest at least 80% of the fund's net assets in common stocks and other equity investments that offer the potential for current income.
+This policy may be changed only after 60 days' notice to shareholders.
+Value stocks are issued by companies that we believe are currently undervalued by the market.
 If we are correct and other investors ultimately recognize the value of the company, the price of its stock may rise.
-We invest mainly in developed countries, but may invest in emerging markets.
 We may consider, among other factors, a company's valuation, financial strength, growth potential, competitive position in its industry, projected future earnings, cash flows and dividends when deciding whether to buy or sell investments.
-We may also use derivatives, such as futures, options, certain foreign currency transactions, warrants and swap contracts, for both hedging and non-hedging purposes.